Non-collapsing volume estimate for local K\"ahler metrics in big cohomology classes: Cauchy-Schwarz inequality

 \begin{proof} Let $A$ be the singular set of $T$.
 Since $du\wedge d^c \psi \wedge R$ puts no mass on pluripolar sets, by Lemma~\ref{CSbounded}, we have

 Here, for the last line, we use \cite[Proposition 3.6. (ii)]{Viet-generalized-nonpluri}.
 The corollary follows. \end{proof}

-We will follow the general strategy.
-The next step is generalizing Corollary~\ref{refineCSbounded} to the case when $R$ is the product of closed positive $(1,1)$-currents of minimal singularities and $\psi$ is the difference of two bounded quasi-psh functions (see Lemma~\ref{CSminimalsing}).
+To prove Theorem~\ref{CSdsh}, we will follow a standard strategy.
+The first step is to generalize Corollary~\ref{refineCSbounded} to the case when $R$ is the product of closed positive $(1,1)$-currents of minimal singularities, and $\psi$ is the difference of two bounded quasi-psh functions (see Lemma~\ref{CSminimalsing}).
 Then we approximate $R$ by products of currents of minimal singularities (see Lemma~\ref{converge4}) and prove the Cauchy-Schwarz inequality in the case when $\psi$ is the difference of two bounded quasi-psh functions (see Lemma~\ref{CSquasipsh}).
-Finally, we approximate bounded dsh function $\psi$ by $\psi_k$ which are difference of bounded quasi-psh functions (similar to Section~\ref{intbypart}) and prove Theorem~\ref{CSdsh}.
+Finally, we approximate the bounded dsh function $\psi$ by $\psi_k$, which are differences of bounded quasi-psh functions (similar to Section~\ref{intbypart}), and obtain Theorem~\ref{CSdsh}.
+Let us now go into detail.